nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Scenario**

 Imagine that tutor John Doe has changed his phone number to **87654321**.\
-As a tuition centre coordinator you want to have the most up-to-date information on your tutors.
+As a tuition centre coordinator, you want to have the most up-to-date information on your tutors.

 Let's use the edit tutor command to update his phone number!